 I proceed to solve the model in two steps.
-First, I estimate the vector of routeby-worker-type consumption premiums, $\chi{s(i)jk}$.
+First, I estimate the vector of route-by-worker-type consumption premiums, $\chi{s(i)jk}$.
 I collapse the 18 years of data to the route-by-worker-type level, taking the average values of bilateral commuter flows across all years.
 I set rents and wages according to the exogenous values.
 I then use contraction mapping to recover the unique vector $\chi{s(i)jk}$ that generates the observed, average bilateral commuter flows.
 In solving for the equilibrium, elements of $\chi{s(i)jk}$ are raised or lowered to precisely match the averaged commute flow data.
+Preference parameters are identified using cross-sectional variation.
+For example, two routes might provide the same observed utility, but commuter flows reveal one of these routes to be much more popular.
+I account for this difference in popularity by raising the relative value of that route's consumption premium $(\chi{s(i)jk})$.

-By pooling the data I avoid relying on an overly sparse matrix.
-Using the same LODES data from New York City, Dingel and Tintelnot (2020) argued that a single year of data produced severe bias from overfitting while pooling three years of data reduced by two-thirds, and the low-income workers employment effect becomes approximately zero.
+By pooling the data, I avoid relying on an overly sparse matrix.
+Using the same LODES data from New York City, Dingel and Tintelnot (2020) argued that a single year of data produced severe bias from overfitting while pooling three years of data significantly reduced the issue.

-significantly reduced the issue.
 In the method proposed in this paper, I pool 18 years of data, which significantly reduces the sparseness of the matrix and reduces concerns about overfitting the data.
 A primary concern in Dingel and Tintelnot (2020) is that out-of-sample counterfactual estimates will be biased by the significant amount of idiosyncratic behavior captured in the granular data.
-In this exercise, I do not estimate a purely hypothetical scenario, rather I constrain the model to generate commuter flow changes that were produced by an event with observable effects.
+In my primary analysis, I do not estimate a purely hypothetical scenario, rather I constrain the model to generate commuter flow changes that were produced by an event with observable effects.